 On an annual basis at the end of each plan year (August 31), management performs an analysis of the funds available to meet future claims incurred during the plan year, but not yet submitted for payment.
 If the liability is determined to be in excess of expected claims, the remainder is used to reduce insurance premiums.
-During fiscal year 2014, approximately \$98,000 was applied to insurance premiums over the September 1 through August 2014 plan year, thus reducing expenses to programs and corporate accounts for that period.
+During fiscal year 2015, approximately \$104,168 was applied to insurance premiums as monthly refunds, thus reducing expenses to programs and corporate accounts for that period.
+Reductions in insurance premiums will continue to be applied to program and corporate funds on a monthly basis until the end of the current plan year, August 31, 2015, when the liability reserve amount will be analyzed for future claims as previously discussed.

-NOTE 14 - SUBSEQUENT EVENTS
+NOTE 15 - SUBSEQUENT EVENTS

-Management has evaluated events subsequent to March 31, 2014, through October 15, 2014, for potential recognition and disclosure in the financial statements.
-No events have occurred that would require adjustments to, or disclosure in, the financial statements which were available to be issued on October 15, 2014.
+Management has evaluated events subsequent to March 31, 2015, through October 19, 2015, for potential recognition and disclosure in the financial statements.
+No events have occurred that would require adjustments to, or disclosure in, the financial statements which were available to be issued on October 19, 2015.